-The Nominating and Governance Committee consists of directors Strachan and Shortliffe, neither of whom are employees of VIVUS and each of whom is independent within the meaning of the NASDAQ Stock Market, LLC director independence standards as currently in effect.
-The Nominating and Governance Committee held no meetings during fiscal year 2006.
+The Nominating and Governance Committee consists of directors Logan, Strachan and Shortliffe, none of whom are employees of VIVUS and each of whom is independent within the meaning of the NASDAQ Stock Market LLC director independence standards as currently in effect.
+The Nominating and Governance Committee held no meetings during fiscal year 2007.